OWASP/www-project-top-10-for-large-language-model-applications/1_0_vulns/SupplyChainVulnerabilities.md

 **Description:**

-The supply chain in LLMs can be vulnerable, impacting the integrity of training data,  ML models, and deployment platforms.  lead to biased outcomes, security breaches, or complete  system failures.
+The supply chain in LLMs can be vulnerable, impacting the integrity of training data, ML models, and deployment platforms.
+These vulnerabilities can lead to biased outcomes, security breaches, or even complete system failures.
 Traditionally, vulnerabilities are focused on software components, but Machine Learning  extends this with the pre-trained models and training data supplied by third parties susceptible to tampering and poisoning attacks.

 Finally, LLM Plugin extensions can bring their own vulnerabilities.
 These are described in LLM - Insecure Plugin Design, which covers writing LLM  Plugins and  provides information useful to evaluate third-party plugins.